cmu-sei/GHOSTS/docs/animator/index.md

 ???+ info "GHOSTS ANIMATOR Source Code"
     The [GHOSTS ANIMATOR Source Code Repository](https://github.com/cmu-sei/GHOSTS-ANIMATOR) is hosted on GitHub

-Animator brings NPCs to life - it is a configurable and extensible library for generating modeling, simulation, and exercise data.
+Animator brings NPCs to life in two ways:

+1. **Initial Creation**

+    Animator creates the initial NPC profile, including details such as name, address, career, finances, and family members.
+Based on configuration, it can place users in a multi-level organizational structure, and establish relationships between users.

+2. **Animation Jobs**

+    Via jobs that can be run during training and exercise events, Animator can update the NPC's preferences, beliefs, and relationships.
+This enables dynamic NPCs that change over time.

+At its core, Animator is a realistic user detail generator.
+Its primary function is to create sufficiently realistic identities and accompanying verbose portfolios of personal information.
+Each generated user, or NPC (Non-Player Character) as we call them, has numerous categories of details associated with them, and a great deal of metadata that define who they are.
+Each piece of information is generated using sourced datasets in an attempt to distribute characteristics realistically.
 We like to say it creates, "NPCs so real, they sell for a premium on the dark web."[^1]

-At its core, Animator is a hyper-realistic user detail generator.
-Its primary function is to create fake identities and accompanying verbose portfolios of personal information.
-Each generated user, or NPC (Non-Player Character) as we call them, has over 25 categories of details associated with them, and over a hundred pieces of metadata defining who they are.
-Each piece of information is generated using sourced datasets in an attempt to distribute characteristics realistically.

 ## Quick Start